Pennsylvania Rural Health Model

 • Performance Years 1 – 6: Rural hospitals and payers began participation in the Pennsylvania Rural Health Model in Performance Year 1, beginning January 2019.
 During this period, the participating rural hospitals will be paid based on prospectively-set, all-payer global budgets, and will implement their Rural Hospital Transformation Plans.
 In addition, Pennsylvania must meet the Model targets described below, including the population health outcomes, access and quality measures and targets; Model financial targets; and payer and rural hospital participation scale targets.

-Two key components of the model that will be present throughout the performance years include:
+Two key components of the model that are present throughout the performance years include:

-• Hospital Global Budgets: Each performance year of the Model, Pennsylvania prospectively sets the all-payer global budget for each participating rural hospital, based primarily on hospitals’ historical net revenue for inpatient and outpatient hospital-based services from participating payers.
-Each participating payer will then pay participating rural hospitals for inpatient and outpatient hospital-based services based on the payer’s respective portion of this global budget.
-The Medicare fee for service (FFS) portion of the global budgets that Pennsylvania proposes for each participating rural hospital, as well as Pennsylvania’s methodology for calculating the global budgets are subject to CMS review and approval.
+• Hospital Global Budgets: Each performance year of the Model, Pennsylvania prospectively set the all-payer global budget for each participating rural hospital, based primarily on hospitals’ historical net revenue for inpatient and outpatient hospital-based services from participating payers.
+Each participating payer then pays participating rural hospitals for inpatient and outpatient hospital-based services based on the payer’s respective portion of this global budget.
+The Medicare fee for service (FFS) portion of the global budgets that Pennsylvania proposed for each participating rural hospital, as well as Pennsylvania’s methodology for calculating the global budgets are subject to CMS review and approval.

-• Hospital Care Delivery Transformation: Participating rural hospitals will also plan deliberate changes to redesign the care they provide.
-As part of their Rural Hospital Transformation Plans, hospitals develop plans to invest in quality and coordinate care, to obtain support and continuous feedback from stakeholders in the community, and to tailor the services they provide to the needs of their local community.
-Pennsylvania and CMS must approve a rural hospital’s Rural Hospital Transformation Plan before that hospital can participate in the Model.
-Pennsylvania will provide rural hospitals with the technical assistance they need to prepare Rural Hospital Transformation Plans in accordance with the requirements of the Model.
+• Hospital Care Delivery Transformation: Participating rural hospitals also plan deliberate changes to redesign the care they provide.
+As part of their Rural Hospital Transformation Plans, hospitals develop plans to invest in quality and coordinate care, to obtain support and continuous feedback from stakeholders in the community, and to tailor the services they provided to the needs of their local community.
+Pennsylvania and CMS must have approved a rural hospital’s Rural Hospital Transformation Plan before that hospital could participate in the Model.
+Pennsylvania provides rural hospitals with the technical assistance they need to prepare Rural Hospital Transformation Plans in accordance with the requirements of the Model.
 Pennsylvania and CMS expect that this care delivery transformation will help rural hospitals make meaningful improvements in the quality of the care they provide and impact the largest health needs in their community.

 Model Targets